 We are dealing with the effects of the coronavirus pandemic and its widespread impact on our economies, our societies and our environment.
 The virus is exposing the limitations of existing institutions, structures and systems, and exacerbating many divides and vulnerabilities in Canada and around the world.
 Social and economic divisions are being widened through the differential impact of the pandemic on vulnerable populations.
 At the same time, the pandemic also appears to be providing short-term relief to the environment through reduced emissions and consumption.

-The Virtual Victoria Forum 2020 will focus on bridging the divides that have been created and exacerbated by the COVID-19 pandemic, developing an understanding of the longer-term implications of the crisis and our emerging responses to it.
-Discussions around the 2020 virtual forum will lay the groundwork for the flagship Victoria Forum in 2021, exploring global divides through the leans of Turf, Trust and Truth to a broader range of economic, social and environmental divides.
+The webinars and the Virtual Victoria Forum 2020 aim at understanding the long-term implications of the pandemic and developing solutions and responses to it.
+In so doing, they will also lay the groundwork for the Victoria Forum 2021 by applying the lenses of Turf, Trust and Truth to a broader range of economic, social and environmental divides.

 Impact of the pandemic on economic divides: The pandemic has had a major impact across the globe, and is deepening existing divides within and between economies, disproportionately affecting the most vulnerable societies, enterprises and workers.
 Global supply chains have been disrupted, and in some instances may be permanently altered as the move to ‘build back better’ may seek to favour local or more diverse sourcing and supply chains.
 With a global recession looming and battered economies, protectionist instincts may prevail.
 The economy will recover, with some opportunities for new business models, but scores of small and medium enterprises — and some thought to be ‘too big to fail’ — may not survive.